KevinMKang/CSC309-A1/README.md

  - smooth scrolling for the anchor links in the nav bar
  - transitions or animations for interactions
  - additional profile information
+ - checking the URL to make sure that it is a photo type

 ## What to submit:
 - `profile.html`